kbvstmd/iTCep/README.md

 python predict.py --input test/ExampleFile.xlsx --output results/pairs_pred_output.csv
 ```
 **notes:**
-The prediction results will be saved in the `results/pairs_pred_output.csv` file.
+The prediction results obtained using the above example command will be saved in the `results/pairs_pred_output.csv` file.

 ### 3.3 peptide only prediction:
 Please refer to document `Example_file_pep.xlsx` in `test` directory for the format of the input file.
 Column names are not allowed to change.